 1 IMPORTANT NOTICE

-a) This is the Privacy Notice of Frame which is the trading name of Black Murphy Limited (company number 06320498) whose registered office is at 29 New Inn Yard, Shoreditch, London, Greater London, EC2A 3EY (“ we”, “us” or “our”) and sets out how we collect and process your personal data.
+a) This is the Privacy Notice of Frame which is the trading name of Endorphin Dealers Ltd. (company number 13840526) whose registered office is at 29 New Inn Yard, Shoreditch, London, Greater London, EC2A 3EY (“ we”, “us” or “our”) and sets out how we collect and process your personal data.
 This Privacy Notice also provides certain information that is legally required and lists your rights in relation to your personal data.

 b) This Privacy Notice relates to personal data that identifies “ you” meaning our customers or individuals who browse our website and other individuals outside our organisation with whom we interact.
 However if you are an employee or otherwise engaged in work for us or applying to work for us, a separate privacy notice applies to you instead.